jmackraz/baker-house/README.rst

 -------------
 Configuration is done via environment variables.
 The recommended practice:

 #.
-Copy the file scripts/setup_environment_template.sh to the file scripts/setup_environment.sh
+Copy the file scripts/setup_environment_template.sh to the file setup_environment.sh
 #.
 Confirm that it is ignored by git, that is, it won't be checked in ever
 #.
 Fill the values with your configuration secrets
 #.
 Add these values to your environment::